 As a result, the entire humanity is moving in the wrong direction.

-Also, the desire for more money without knowing what to use it for increases ego, hatred, discrimination in society.
+Also, the desire for more money without knowing what to use it for increases society’s ego, hatred, and discrimination.

 The solution here is simple:

-Realize that money is important.
-But don't make it your only goal in life.
+Realize that money is essential.
+But don’t make it your only goal in life.

 Does this mean you have to earn less money?
 Absolutely not.